-Honors Specialization in Kinesiology – BSc, Honors Specialization in Kinesiology – Sport Management, Honors Specialization in Kinesiology – Fitness and Exercise Prescription are programs with limited space and additional minimum requirements.
+Honors Specialization in Kinesiology – BSc, Honors Specialization in Kinesiology – Clinical Kinesiology, Honors Specialization in Kinesiology – Sport Management are programs with limited space and additional minimum requirements.
 Please see the information under each specific module in the Academic Calendar for minimum requirements.
 More competitive academic standing may be required when demand exceeds enrolment capacity.

 The laboratory or practicum sessions of several courses are very vigorous.
 It is recommended that students have a medical check up to ensure that their health status permits engagement in vigorous activity.

 Students with health problems must inform the Kinesiology Undergraduate Program Office, and provide appropriate medical support documentation.

 For information about Special Student status, please see Registration/Course Selection.